Lead Stories

 Fact Check

 Did Middle East Eye publish a video report saying that Armenian Prime Minister Nikol Pashinyan agreed to let Ukraine set up drone manufacturing plants in Armenia?
-No, that's not true: No such report appeared on the media company's website.
-It could not be found on the outlet's social media accounts, either.
-The claim appeared in a post (archived here) published…
+No, that's not true: No such report appeared on the media outlet's website.
+It could not be found on their social media accounts either.
+The claim appeared in a post (archived here) published on…

 • Jun 5, 2026